 We are a responsible food manufacturer with strong links in farming.
 Whatever we do, we aim to do it with minimal impact.
 As well as encouraging our growers to maximise their natural resources, we’ve invested millions of pounds in renewable energy at our factories.

 Our Whittlesey factory can generate 70% of its own electrical energy via wind turbines and an anaerobic lagoon.
 The site also boasts a reverse osmosis, self-contained water treatment plant, which has seen our water usage reduce by 25%.

 We’ve reduced our carbon footprint by using longer lorries.
 This enables us to carry more products to our customers.
 So far, we’ve saved over 250,000 road miles and hundreds tonnes of CO2.

 Currently over 99% of all McCain food waste is recycled into animal feed, by-products or renewable energy.
 Through our partnership with food redistribution charity, FareShare, we also donate surplus products, which helps local communities, as well as helping us to control our food waste.
-In 2014, we donated the equivalent of over 30,000 meals.
+Since our partnership began in 2013, we have donated the equivalent of 100,000 meals.